 One of our international scholarships can help transform your future.
 We offer scholarships that that recognise high academic performance and the potential to make a positive contribution to the University and its community.

-We reward Deakin Alumni, their spouses and immediate family by offering a 10% reduction per unit on their enrolment fees in a postgraduate award course (excluding students enrolled in a Commonwealth supported place) at Deakin.
+We reward Deakin Alumni by offering a 10% reduction per unit on their enrolment fees in a postgraduate award course (excluding students enrolled in a Commonwealth supported place) at Deakin.

 When applying for a scholarship, you normally need to submit documents to support your application.
 It's important to submit the right documents with your application before the scholarship closing date.

 If you're selected to receive a scholarship, your Scholarship Letter of Offer or Scholarship Terms and Conditions will list the applicable eligibility and special conditions.

 Some scholarships will make a payment directly to your nominated bank account.
 This will normally be processed four weeks after census date.
 If your scholarship covers part or all of your student contributions/tuition fees, payment will be applied directly to your fee account within four weeks after census date.

 If you're a part-time student, scholarships are generally taxable and will need to be declared as taxable income.
 The University may withhold tax if you're studying a part-time load.
 Visit the Australian Taxation Office (ATO) website for more information on whether or not your scholarship is taxable.